Purple Line (Maryland): Approval

+In June 2015, the Purple Line was approved by Governor Larry Hogan, who opposed the project while campaigning in 2014.
+Hogan cancelled its sister project, the Baltimore Red Line, citing excessive costs, and reduced the state's contribution to the Purple Line from $700 million to $168 million, putting the difference toward highway construction.
+To make up the difference, Prince George's and Montgomery counties would contribute more money and the frequency of train service would be reduced.

 The Purple Line was procured as a full design-build-finance-operate-maintain public–private partnership.
 On December 7, 2015, four teams composed of major American and international firms submitted their bids to realize the project: